Using the 'gnmic' Command (with Examples)

 Explanation:

-• --username username: Specifies the username for authentication.
+• --username username: Specifies the username required for authentication to the device.

-• --password password: Specifies the password for authentication.
+• --password password: This argument provides the corresponding password for the specified username.

 Code: